Growing calls for World Bank official Parminder Brar to leave Sierra Leone immediately

 When the APC Administration where implementing massive raods in the country you the opposition name them ´´CORRUPT GOVERNMENT“ whiles the funders never gave them that name, after the rebel war, the infrastructural development was very bad, energy was zero, safe drinking water was 45%, sanitation was 35% and they implemented 150 Agricultural Centres in the country to improve the agricultural sector, the types of Politic you guys are playing will not give you any good dividents, because the Projects implemented by the government are tangible, may be you guys have another meaning of the word “CORRUPTION“ the funders never call them what your´e are calling them.

-As a neutralist i want Sierra Leone to developed, because i dont think of Part Politic.
-I was in the country and i saw lot of changes.
+As a neutralist I want Sierra Leone to develop, because I dont think of Party Politics.
+I was in the country and I saw lots of changes.

 When the Ebola came, you guys call them all such of names, the International Community who gave them the money and logistic said, I quote “among the three countries that were affected by the ebola outbreak, Sierra Leone is the only country that implemented Audit Report and the funds were transparent and accountable” end of quote.